Lasso Inference for High-Dimensional Time Series: The High-Dimensional Linear Model

-Under \cref{ass:dgp}, Model \eqref{eq:DGP} encompasses many time series models that are often encountered in econometric applications, allowing for general forms of serial dependence, conditional heteroskedasticity and dependence among regressors.
-The NED assumption on $u_t$, allows for misspecified models as well.
-In particular, it allows one to view \eqref{eq:DGP} as simply the linear projection of $y_t$ on $\boldsymbol{x}_t$ with $\boldsymbol{\beta}^0$ in that case representing the corresponding best linear projection coefficients.
+To our knowledge, our paper is the first to utilize the NED framework for establishing uniformly valid high-dimensional inference. \cite{wong2020lasso} consider time series models with $\beta$-mixing errors, which has the advantage of allowing for general forms of dynamic misspecification resulting in serially correlated error terms, but, as discussed above, rules out several relevant data generating processes, and is in addition typically difficult to verify.
+Alternative approaches that avoid mixing assumptions are found in \cite{ghysels20}, who consider $\tau-$dependence, as well as \cite{WuWu2016} and \cite{chernozhukov2021timeandspace}, who use functional dependence for modeling the dependence allowed in regressors and innovations.
+Finally, \cite{masini2019regularized} use an m.d.s.~assumption on the innovations in combination with sub-Weibull tails and a mixingale assumption on the conditional covariance matrix.
+The m.d.s.~assumption of \cite{MedeirosMendes16} and \cite{masini2019regularized} however does not allow for dynamic misspecification of the full model.
+Importantly, the NED assumption on $u_t$ does allow for misspecified models as well, in which case we view $\bbeta_0$ as the coefficients of the pseudo-true model when restricting the class of models to those linear in $\bx_t$.
+In particular, it allows one to view \eqref{eq:DGP} as simply the linear projection of $y_t$ on \emph{all} the variables in $\boldsymbol{x}_t$, with $\boldsymbol{\beta}^0$ in that case representing the corresponding best linear projection coefficients.
 In such a case $\E\left[u_t\right]=0$ and $\E\left[u_t x_{j,t}\right]=0$ hold by construction, and the additional conditions of \cref{ass:dgp} can be shown to hold under weak further assumptions.
-On the other hand, $u_t$ is not likely to be an m.d.s.~in that case, such that typical m.d.s.~assumptions as used for instance in \cite{MedeirosMendes16} and \cite{masini2019regularized} do not allow for dynamic misspecification. \cite{wong2020lasso} also allow for misspecification by allowing for mixing errors, which is a subset of the error processes allowed here.
-As will be explained later, allowing for misspecified dynamics is crucial for developing the theory for the desparsified lasso.
+On the other hand, $u_t$ is not likely to be an m.d.s.~in that case.
+As will be explained later, allowing for misspecified dynamics is crucial for developing the theory for the nodewise regressions underlying the desparsified lasso.

+It is important to note that we do not consider $\bbeta^0$ as the projection coefficients of the (lasso) selected model, but only of the full, pseudo-true, model.
+Our approach simply allows for the possibility of the full model being misspecified, for instance if the econometrician has missed relevant confounders in the initial dataset.
+This does not imply a ``failure'' of our lasso inference method, but rather a failure of the econometrician in setting up the initial model.\footnote{Of course, the misspecification may be intentional, as even in dynamically misspecified models, the parameter of interest can still have a structural meaning.
+One example is the local projections of \cite{jorda2005estimation}, where $h$-step ahead predictive regressions with generally serially correlated error terms are performed.} Allowing for such misspecification is crucial for the nodewise regressions we consider in Section \ref{sec:desparsifiedLasso} which are simply projections of one explanatory variable on all the others, and therefore inherently misspecified.